cp2k/cp2k/docs/methods/properties/bandstructure_gw.md

 - The computational parameters from the input file reach numerical convergence of the band gap within ~ 50 meV (TZVP basis set, 10 time/frequency points).
-Detailed convergence test is available in the SI, Table S1 of [](#Graml2023) (SI is an ancillary file that can be downloaded via [arXiv:2306.16066v1](https://arxiv.org/format/2306.16066) "Download source").
+Detailed convergence test is available in the SI, Table S1 of [](#Graml2024) (SI is an ancillary file that can be downloaded [here](https://ndownloader.figstatic.com/files/44545568)).
 We recommend the numerical parameters from the input file for large-scale GW calculations.

 - The code also outputs SOC splittings of the levels based on the SOC parameters from Hartwigsen-Goedecker-Hutter pseudopotentials [](#Hartwigsen1998).
 DFT eigenvalues with SOC are